BaltoRepo/drf-form-bootstrap-4/README.md

 ## Usage

-Like the template packs in Django Rest Framework, this supports three layouts:
+Like the template packs in Django REST Framework, this supports three layouts:

 ##### Vertical